egzamin/jp/atom.md

-## Przystosowujemy Atom do pracy z programami w C
+## Użyteczne skróty klawiszowe

-If there's one key-command you remember in Atom, it should be `shift-⌘-p`.
+If there's one key-command you remember in Atom, it should be `shift-⌘-P`.

 | skrót          | funkcja                        |
 |----------------|--------------------------------|